-The good news is that renovating, extending or, even better, building your own home is the perfect opportunity to seize control of those mysterious pieces of kit and get a basic understanding of how the thing works (and is meant to work) so you can begin to make some decisions.
+The good news is that renovating, extending or, even better, building your own home is the perfect opportunity to seize control of the mysterious pieces of heating kit and get a basic understanding of how the thing works (and is meant to work) so you can begin to make some decisions.

 The Basic Heating System